-The lease on two of the four dedicated clean room suites commenced during the quarter ended March 31, 2020, which is when the dedicated clean room suites became available for use by the Company.
-Accordingly, the fixed and in-substance fixed contract consideration associated with the two dedicated clean room suites was allocated to the lease and non-lease components.
+The lease on two of the four dedicated clean room suites at Catalent and four of the eight dedicated clean room suites at Thermo commenced during the first and second quarter of fiscal 2020, respectively, which is when the dedicated clean room suites became available for use by the Company.
+Accordingly, the fixed and in-substance fixed contract consideration associated with the dedicated clean room suites was allocated to the lease and non-lease components.
 The lease component was determined based on the estimated standalone price of the leased clean rooms and the associated equipment based on available market and specific cost information.
-The non-lease component was determined using the residual estimation approach as the standalone price of the gene therapy manufacturing and supply services provided by Catalent is highly variable.
-Consequently, as of March 31, 2020, the Company recorded a right of use ("ROU") asset of \$27.0 million and a lease liability of \$24.3 million relating to these two dedicated clean room suites.
-The ROU asset and lease liability were based on the present value of estimated future payments associated with the lease component of the clean room suites at a discount rate of 8%, representing the rate at which the Company could borrow on a collateralized basis the amount of the lease payments in a similar term.
-The difference between the ROU asset and the lease liability results from certain prepayments made to Catalent by the Company prior to the commencement of the leases.
-The weighted average remaining lease term on the leases for the two dedicated clean room suites is approximately 4.8 years.
-During the first quarter of 2020, the Company recorded operating lease costs of \$0.8 million and variable lease costs of \$0.9 million, relating to these two dedicated clean room suits which was included in the research and development expense in the accompanying unaudited condensed consolidated statements of operations and comprehensive loss.
-The total lease liability payment is expected to be paid in equal installments through the five-year term of the agreement.
+The non-lease component was determined using the residual estimation approach as the standalone price of the gene therapy manufacturing and supply services provided by both Catalent and Thermo is highly variable.
+Consequently, as of the nine months ended September 30, 2020, the Company had aggregate right of use ("ROU") assets of \$36.3 million and aggregate lease liabilities of \$32.2 million relating to the dedicated clean room suites at both Catalent and Thermo.
+The initial ROU assets and lease liabilities recorded were based on the present value of estimated future payments associated with the lease component of the Catalent and Thermo clean room suites at discount rates of 8.0% and 7.5%, respectively, representing the rate at which the Company could borrow on a collateralized basis the amount of the lease payments in a similar term.
+The difference between the ROU assets and the lease liabilities results from certain prepayments made to Catalent and Thermo by the Company prior to the commencement of the leases.
+The weighted average remaining lease term on the leases for the dedicated clean room suites range between 4.3 and 7.2 years.
+The total lease liability payments are expected to be paid in equal installments through the five-year and eight-year terms of the Catalent and Thermo agreements, respectively.

-The lease on the remaining two clean room suites has not commenced as of March 31, 2020 because the clean room suites at the Catalent facility are not yet available for use by the Company.
-Accordingly, cumulative payments totaling \$18.0 million made to Catalent relating to the remaining two clean room suites have been recorded as an other asset in the accompanying consolidated balance sheets, a portion of which will be considered in the initial measurement of the cost of the ROU asset at the lease commencement date, currently anticipated to occur in the fourth quarter of 2020.
+The leases on the remaining two clean room suites at Catalent and four clean room suites at Thermo have not commenced as of September 30, 2020 because these clean room suites are not yet available for use by the Company.
+Accordingly, cumulative payments totaling \$24.0 million and \$47.9 million made to Catalent and Thermo, respectively, relating to the remaining clean room suites which have not become available to the Company have been recorded as other assets in the accompanying unaudited condensed consolidated balance sheets, a portion of which will be considered in the initial measurement of the cost of the ROU asset at the lease commencement date, currently anticipated to occur in the fourth quarter of 2020 for Catalent and the first half of 2021 for Thermo.